 What happens behind closed doors when peace agreements are negotiated?
 What went on in the secret talks that ended the half-century war in Colombia?
 What got mediators through the final hurdle of peace talks in Kenya?
 The Mediator’s Studio gives you a glimpse into the normally hidden world of peace diplomacy.
 Host Adam Cooper brings you first-hand stories from mediators, armed groups and governments on what it takes to end wars.
 The Mediator’s Studio is an Oslo Forum podcast, brought to you by the Norwegian Ministry of Foreign Affairs and the Centre for Humanitarian Dialogue.
+The Mediator’s Studio is also available on Apple Podcasts and Spotify.

 Special Representative of the UN Secretary-General to the African Union, Hanna Tetteh, charts her journey from the legal profession where she defended disadvantaged women to Ghanaian politics, where, as Foreign Minister, she introduced affirmative action into the diplomatic service.
 She offers robust lessons for would be mediators, describing how she told a negotiator not to lecture her on suffering and making the case for women to take a central role in the search for peace in South Sudan.